pigzillaaa/daddylive/README.md

 ## Status
-* 08/30/2025 - Only tested on one channel.
+* 08/30/2025 xx:xx - Only tested on one channel.
 Turns out many channels are not working.
 Diagnosing the problem ongoing
+* 08/30/2025 12:30 - It seems okay playing in mpv but fails for some reaseon on ott navigator.
+Just create an issue if not working

 ##
 Join our discord: https://discord.gg/SDTP3JbK